UNiXMIT/UNiXextend/kb/ftp.md

 ### Using an SFTP Client
 Open your SFTP client and locate the session manager or connection dialog.
-Enter your credentials in the appropriate fields.
-Use the credentials sent by the support engineer, ensure the protocol is SFTP and port is 22.
+Enter your credentials in the appropriate fields; Use the credentials sent by the support engineer, ensure the protocol is SFTP and port is 22.

 Once connected, most clients display a dual-pane interface: